A continuum mechanics approach for the deformation of non-Euclidean origami generated by piecewise constant nematic director fields: Acknowledgments

 \section{Acknowledgments}

 This work is based on discussions with Prof. Paul Plucinsky at USC, while we were working together at the University of Minnesota.
+We also thank Mr. Xi SU from PKU for providing the Householder matrix approach for the proof of Theorm 3.1.
 F.F. acknowledges the financial support from the National Natural Science Foundation of China (Grant No. 12472061).